-Rochester's Center City is the hub and urban core for the 1.2 million people living in the nine-county Genesee-Finger Lakes Region.
+1.2 million people living in the nine-county Genesee-Fin- esee Transportation Council (GTC) has also identified ger Lakes Region.

 A successful region depends on a vibrant center.
 Center City's success depends on the initiative and effort not only of the citizens of Rochester and their city government, but also public, private and non-profit leadership at the regional and State level.